Lots of the Stuff I’ve Done.

 I also maintain a profile at GitHub and post the code there for most of these projects and several others as well.

-- Colourettu — 2014-present — An open-source Python library.
+- Colourettu — 2014-17 — An open-source Python library.
 Colourettu is a small collection of colour functions that can be used to determine the (relative) luminosity of a colour and the contrast between two colours.
 There is also the palette class for dealing with a ‘list’ of colours.
 In addition to the code, it has been packaged (and is available on PyPI), documentation is online, and automated testing (continuous integration) is in place.

-- topydo — 2015-present — A powerful todo list application for the console, written in Python.
+- topydo — 2015-16 — A powerful todo list application for the console, written in Python.
 I provided several Pull Requests, including to provide colour support on Windows CMD (see PR49), code style improvements to bring the code base in better compliance with PEP8 (see PR55), remove platform specific hacks to creating temporary files (see commit), added the ability to print a “screen-ful” of top todo items (see PR118), and added a filter to selectively hide todo items (see PR131).

 - green — 2016 — A clean, colorful, fast Python test runner.
 I provided a Pull Request to resolve issues when outputting colour to Windows CMD.

-- release — 2016 — A powerful Sphinx changelog-generating extension.
+- releases — 2016 — A powerful Sphinx changelog-generating extension.
 (Sphinx in a documentation generator for Python source code.)
 I provided a Pull Request to allow specifing multiple changelog files, and another Pull Request to supply the version number to Sphinx.

 - WmDOT — 2010-14 — An AI for OpenTTD, an open source remake of Transport Tycoon Deluxe.
 My AI is written in Squirrel (somewhat similar to C++) and serves to build out the road network for you. (code; release thread).
 As of Feb.
 2017, this has been downloaded over 260,000 times!